ryanbugden/Margin-Selection/README.md

 # Margin Selection
 A start-up script that allows you to select the margins as if you would any point or segment.
-Click on the side bearing and move it with the mouse or arrows!
+Click on the sidebearing and move it with the mouse or arrows!

 **Ryan Bugden and Bahman Eslami**
 with thanks to Erik van Blokland and Frederik Berlaen.